hjmschoonvelde/ess_qta_2025/Lab_sessions/Day_1/Lab_Session_QTA_1.md

 ```

 This will throw an error saying that the function `squareroot` is not
 found.
-This is because the function is called `sqrt` in `R`.
+This is because the function `squareroot` does not exist, unless
-squareroot() does not exist, unless we define it ourselves.
-Rather the
-function is called sqrt().
+we define it ourselves.
+In base R, the function is called `sqrt`.

 ``` r
 sqrt(x)